 Dentistry and Oral Surgery

-What oral pathology can be detected and treated at VRC?
+What kinds of oral diseases and injuries can be detected and treated by a specialist at VRC?

 - Tooth-to-soft tissue trauma